harshh351998/Attendance-Tracking-System/README.md

 # Attendance-System

-I have created the attendance tracker for my college St John College of Engineering and Management which helps the faculty to track the student's attendance.
+I have created the attendance tracker system for my college St John College of Engineering and Management which helps the faculty to track the student's attendance.

 ## Requirements
 1. Notepad++ or any text editor